 Credit: Lover of Romance

-The first stop on the Tokyu Setagaya Line, a local streetcar line.
-The shopping district in front of the station, the most ramshackle in Setagaya Ward, spreads out in all directions and is full of life.
-The “Triangle Zone,” as it is commonly called, in a prime location, is a postwar dining district that was built after the black market.
-The statue of the goddess Teruko at Taishido, and the Civil Defense Setagaya Korean House, a 100-year-old former military training camp building, are the backstage specialities of the area.
+As the first stop on the Tokyu Setagaya Line, this local streetcar line sets the tone for the area.
+The bustling shopping district, often described as the most vibrant in Setagaya Ward, sprawls in all directions.
+Known as the “Triangle Zone,” it houses a postwar dining district that emerged after the black market era.
+The area’s highlights include the statue of the goddess Teruko at Taishido and the Civil Defense Setagaya Korean House, a century-old former military training camp building, adding to the district’s unique charm.

 Komazawa Daigaku 駒沢大学